lukekeyte/puffin-docs/docs/physical_model/index.md

 ### Transition Region

-For weaker external FUV fields ($\lesssim 1000$ G₀), hydrodynamical models show an extended plateau region where density decreases more gradually than the exponential taper alone would predict.
+A smooth transition between the disk and wind is implemented using the $\gamma$ parameter described above.
+Additionally, for weaker external FUV fields ($\lesssim 1000$ G₀), hydrodynamical models show an extended plateau region where density decreases more gradually than the exponential taper alone would predict.
 This is captured through an interpolation prescription:

 $$
 \rho_{\rm plateau}(r) = \rho_{\rm disk}(r_d) \left(\frac{\rho_{\rm wind}(r)}{\rho_{\rm disk}(r_d)}\right)^{f(r)}